-For today’s DYK fun food facts we will look at Almonds.
+For today’s Did You Know we will look at Almond Fun Facts.

 - In the mid-1700s, the Franciscan Padres planted almond trees to grace their missions along El Camino Real (The Royal Road) that stretches along the California coast from San Diego to Sonoma.